nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: Must have an existing CSV File with contact information.

-   2. Test case: CSV File was exported previously from another instance of ContaX, or is in proper ContaX format <br>
+   2. Test case: CSV File was exported previously from another instance of ContaX, or is in proper ContaX format (ContaX format details can be found [here](https://ay2122s2-cs2103-w17-1.github.io/tp/UserGuide.html#exporting-the-data-exportcsv) <br>
-      Expected: Entries in the CSV file are successfully appended into ContaX.
+      **Expected:** Entries in the CSV file are successfully appended into ContaX.

    3. Test case: CSV File was in another format but has the necessary entries of each contact (Name, Phone, Email, Address, Tags). `importcsv` command executed specifying each of the column numbers to read from. <br>
-      Expected: Entries in the CSV file are successfully appended into ContaX.
+      **Expected:** Entries in the CSV file are successfully appended into ContaX.

    4. Test case: Contact information in CSV File has invalid information (e.g. alphabets in phone number)<br>
-      Expected: The particular entries that have invalid information will be skipped during the import.
+      **Expected:** The particular entries that have invalid information will be skipped during the import.

 ### Exporting Contacts as CSV Files

 1. Exporting contacts from a CSV File

    1. Test case: `exportcsv` command executed <br>
-      Expected: Current contact information will be saved to the file location `data\addressbook.csv`
+      **Expected:** Current contact information will be saved to the file location `data\addressbook.csv`

    2. Test case: Command executed with empty address book <br>
-      Expected: File is still created but only contains the headers.
+      **Expected:** File is still created but only contains the headers.